Visit Nambung National Park, Australia

 The town's fishing fleet nearly doubles in the rock lobster season.
 Like all of the coast on the Central West the town is surrounded by spectacular displays of wildflowers in the spring.
 Cervantes takes its name from an American whaling ship which was wrecked off the coast in 1844.

-Suggested Nambung National Park itinerary
+Suggested itineraries featuring Nambung National Park

 This sample itinerary will give you an idea of what is possible when you travel in Nambung National Park, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.